How to Do a Keyword Gap Analysis

 5. Identify opportunities

-When you’re just starting your research, you’ll want to focus on weak and missing.
+When you’re just starting your research, you’ll want to focus on weak and missing keywords first.
 Here’s why:

 - Weak – these are words that your competitors rank higher than you for, and there are prime candidates for content remediation